Phase 4 New York City: Advisories

-As New York City prepares to reopen the economy on June 8th, Majlis Ash-Shura: Islamic Leadership Council of New York is advising the Muslim community to continue to remain cautious and careful in their activities.
+Monday, July 20th, New York City officially entered the final phase, Phase 4 of reopening.
+Majlis Ash-Shura: Islamic Leadership Council of New York is advising the Muslim community to continue to remain cautious and careful in their activities.
 Coronavirus still poses a great risk to the community and has the possibility to spike up again if proper measures are not put in place and enforced.

 Such protocols must include, but are not limited to: